Techieniola/hashnode-collaboration/clg7zpf3d0182pxnvatu44vkc.md

 A friend told me about her WordPress blog and how easily she created one herself.
 I decided to create a blog too.
 I downloaded the WordPress app, together with some writing and keyword tools on my phone.
 I started by writing some series (not tech-related), articles, and movie synopsis then published them.

-I was happy and getting things figured out.
+I was happy and I thought I was getting things figured out until it seems like I'm back to square1.